Organisational Overview / Our most material issues

 aspects.
 The Venture's operations give rise to a

-significant quantity of indirect and direct
+significant quantity of indirect and direct GHG

-greenhouse gas (GHG) emissions and are also
+emissions and are also exposed to the potential

-change resulting from GHGs.
+impacts of climate change resulting from GHGs.

-The Venture continually engages with legislators, researchers and
+The Venture continually engages with legislators, researchers and industry

-carbon footprint.
-These include the development of energy-efficient
+include the development of energy-efficient technology and research into the

-technology and research into the use of alternative sources of energy.
-See natural capital.
+use of alternative sources of energy.

 Water